 Without compromising on the traditional flavor, this Basil Spinach Pesto is perfect for pasta and more.
 This pesto recipe has a healthy twist by incorporating nutrient-rich spinach without anyone noticing.

 This recipe is my go-to, incorporating spinach for added nutrition without compromising the traditional basil pesto flavor.
-I am not against hiding veggies in my kids dinner, and this is the perfect way to do it.
-I swear everytime I serve pesto anything to my son Joaquin, he initially is like "no thank you, it's green" but after trying the bite he remembers he loves pesto and happily eats whatever it is.
+I am not against hiding veggies in my kids' dinner, and this is the perfect way to do it.
+I swear every time I serve pesto anything to my son Joaquin, he initially is like "No thank you, it's green" but after trying the bite he remembers he loves pesto and happily eats whatever it is.

-This recipe is punchy with a bright notes of lemon and garlic and the nutty addition of almonds.
+This recipe is punchy with bright notes of lemon and garlic and the nutty addition of almonds.
 I add almonds because 1.
 I love them but 2.
 I always have a weird allergic reaction to pine nuts so I just naturally always swap them out but find the nutty addition works well in this recipe.
 You can of course use pine nuts if you want.

-This yield on this recipe is on the larger side, because I do often make it in big batches and freeze.
+This yield on this recipe is on the larger side because I do often make it in big batches and freeze.
 More on that below.

 So let's get to making it!
 The text below offers some tips for making it, or you can scroll down to the bottom for the complete recipe.

 Here is a brief overview of the ingredients needed for this recipe.
 The full recipe with quantities is listed below this text in the recipe card.
 If substitutions are available for this recipe, they'll be listed here.
 If you don't see a substitution you are looking for, please leave a comment below.

 - basil (like A LOT of basil)

 - baby spinach (you could also use baby kale or skip the alternative veggie and just add more basil)